 Triglycerides and non-esterified fatty acids in the maternal circulation have been widely implicated as determinants of fetal growth in obese and diabetic women (32).
 However, in this study, an inverse relationship between clusters of non-esterified fatty acids and triglycerides with neonatal growth and adiposity was observed, which has also been reported by others(34, 35).
 This association with low rather than high birth weight could reflect mobilisation of lipids as an alternative fuel source (34).
 Importantly, this study adds to others that have questioned the role of triglycerides in the determination of neonatal adiposity.

-Despite the suggestion that inflammatory mediators (interleukin-6 and tumour necrosis factor-α) may contribute to the development of neonatal adiposity in-utero, through regulation of central pathways of satiety and appetite, We have found an inverse association with neonatal body composition.
+Despite the suggestion that inflammatory mediators (interleukin-6 and tumour necrosis factor-α) may contribute to the development of neonatal adiposity in-utero, through regulation of central pathways of satiety and appetite, (36, 37).
+We found an inverse association with neonatal body composition.
 There is no obvious explanation for this observation.

 Strengths of this study include an extensive assessment of the cord blood metabolic profile at birth, detailed neonatal and infant anthropometric data collection and prospective collection of maternal early pregnancy BMI, total gestational weight gain and measures of maternal insulin resistance.
 Using data reduction techniques for the cord blood metabolome, metabolite clusters of biological importance associated with measures of neonatal and infant anthropometry were identified.

-Limitations include the collection of mixed cord blood (umbilical artery and vein), which weakens conclusions regarding fetal or maternal origin of the metabolites in this study as well as previously published reports (22).
+Limitations include the collection of mixed cord blood (umbilical artery and vein), which weakens conclusions regarding fetal or maternal origin of the metabolites in this study, as well as previously published reports (22).
 Whilst treatment of GDM has the potential to influence cord insulin, C-peptide and IGF-1 concentrations, this was not adjusted for within this analysis, however a sensitivity analyses removing women with GDM did not modify the observed relationships.
 It must be recognised that the metabolome and the candidate markers measured provide only an incomplete profile of the late pregnancy in-utero fetal exposures as unmeasured micronutrients, essential fatty acids and steroid hormones may also contribute to neonatal and early life growth and body composition.

 In summary, this study of more than 300 infants describes for the first time a comprehensive cord blood metabolic profile in offspring born to obese women.
 Known associations of metabolic variables with infant adiposity were confirmed and questions raised regarding previous associations derived from smaller cohorts.
 Importantly we have highlighted novel associations with lipid sub-species and early postnatal growth, and provide supporting evidence that IGF-1 at birth may be a determinant of later growth trajectories.
 Current investigation of the maternal metabolome and neonatal epigenome may shed light on the causative mechanisms and further insight into growth trajectories.
 Ongoing studies of the cord epigenome may provide further mechanistic insight into potential pathways.
 Replication in other cohorts including the use of Mendelian randomisation methods are required to determine causality.
 Ongoing follow-up of the UPBEAT offspring will address the long-term implications of these observed associations.